 Check out this article to learn more about why vector databases are so fast and how they work.

-We will provide code snippets in this post, but you can check out the full code base in the Weaviate Examples GitHub repo under the nearest-neighbor-dog-search directory.
-We encourage you to follow along with us by cloning the repository!
+We will provide code snippets in this post, but you can check out the full code base in the Weaviate Examples GitHub repo under the nearest-neighbor-dog-search

 This blog post covers:

-Image Vectorizationโ€‹
+Image Vectorizationโ

 In this demo, we will search through a dataset of dog images.
 The current dataset has ten images of different dog breeds; however, you have the flexibility to change the dataset.
-Although I use dog pictures for the app, you can easily substitute the dog pictures for any images to make this your own use case ๐Ÿค”.
+Although I use dog pictures for the app, you can easily substitute the dog pictures for any images to make this your own use case ๐ค.

-Note, make sure you add the new images to the flask-app/static/img folder and run the images-to-base64.py and upload-data-objects.py file.
+Note, make sure you add the new images to the flask-app/static/img

 For a use case like ours, where we would like to identify similar types of dogs, the vectorization must work in a way that captures the information about the dog (breed, size, color, etc.).

-The img2vec-neural module in Weaviate is designed to solve this exact problem!
+module in Weaviate is designed to solve this exact problem!
 The module vectorizes each image to something that represents its contents, so that we can search images based on their semantic similarity.
-In other words, we can use img2vec-neural to query our database to see how similar the dogs are based on the image.
+In other words, we can use img2vec-neural

-Img2vec-neural Moduleโ€‹
+Img2vec-neural Moduleโ

-Weaviate's img2vec-neural module is a flexible vectorizer that enables conversion of images to meaningful vectors.
-ResNet-50 is the first model that is supported on Weaviate.
-ResNet-50 is a Convolutional Neural Network (CNN) that was trained on the ImageNet database.
+is a Convolutional Neural Network (CNN) that was trained on the ImageNet database.
 The model was trained on more than 10 million images and 20,000 classes.

-Weaviate Databaseโ€‹
+Weaviate Databaseโ

-The demo contains a docker-compose.yml file, which defines all the Weaviate modules required to run this demo.
-In this file, you will see the module, which in our case is img2vec-neural trained on the ResNet-50 model.
-To spin up your Weaviate instance, navigate to the nearest-neighbor-dog-search directory from the cloned git repository, and run;
+file, which defines all the Weaviate modules required to run this demo.
+In this file, you will see the module, which in our case is img2vec-neural

 docker compose up -d